 A DataSeries can be created with a single line of code, once you have a wasmContext (WebAssembly Context).
 The WebAssembly Context is created when you call the SciChartSurface.create() function, and the context should be used for elements on that chart only.

 Once the DataSeries has been created, it can be assigned to a RenderableSeries by setting the BaseRenderableSeries.dataSeries property.
+This is true for both the classic JavaScript API or the Builder API.
 More info on this in the section on RenderableSeries.

 Setting Data Distribution Flags